 An integral part of the drying process includes correctly monitoring the moisture content of the wood.
 This process allows for a more controlled drying environment and better final results.

 Moisture meters are handy tools for this purpose.
-They provide accurate readings that can guide how much longer the wood needs to be dried and when to adjust kiln settings.
+They provide accurate readings to guide how long the wood needs to be dried and when kiln settings can be adjusted.

 – Alternative Drying Options